A rigorous introduction to linear models: Estimation for OLS

-\begin{proof}[of Theorem~\ref{theorem:least-blue-1d}] For simplicity, we only prove the 1-dimensional case.
-Interesting readers can mimick the process to find the proof for high-dimensional CRLB.
-Again, from Equation~\eqref{equation:likelihood-of-gaussiannoise} (p.~\pageref{equation:likelihood-of-gaussiannoise}), the likelihood of this model under $\bbeta, \sigma^2$ is
+\begin{proof}[of Theorem~\ref{theorem:least-blue-1d}] For simplicity, we only prove the one-dimensional case.
+Interesting readers can replicate the process to find the proof for the high-dimensional CRLB.
+Referring again to Equation~\eqref{equation:likelihood-of-gaussiannoise}, the likelihood of this model under $\bbeta$ and $\sigma^2$ is